-ActiveCollab is a powerful management tool that helps startups and small teams organize and streamline their workflow.
+ActiveCollab is a powerful project management tool that helps startups and small teams organize and streamline their workflow.

-The solution’s flexibility, ease of use, and its functions have made it the favorite management software for many government organizations and academic institutions.
+The solution’s flexibility, ease of use, and functions have made it the favorite management software for many government organizations and academic institutions.

 The solution is cloud-based, and the synchronization happens in real-time, so you always see the latest updates.
 You can create and organize tasks easily on one board, assign them due dates, labels, and team members.

 Also, you can add reminders to your tasks and share files with your teams.
 You can view your tasks in Column view, list view, or Gantt-like view.
 Time tracking can be done with their stopwatch, and you can generate reports for open tasks.

 Unfortunately, it lacks sub-tasks and task dependencies, which are quite useful, especially when handling large projects.
 There is also no issue tracking.

 ActiveCollab offers integrations with many third-party solutions such as Google Drive, Slack, Zapier, Asana, and more.

 While not a deal-breaker, it’s unfortunate that users can change tags from the projects page instead of going into each project to edit the tags.

 ActiveCollab could’ve benefited from a check-in/check-out feature, too.

 ActivCollab used to cost $6.25/user/month, and this gave you unlimited projects, tasks, and time records, plus all their other features.